 This is a USA Hockey sanctioned tournament.
 All teams must carry their original USA Hockey (T-1) official roster.
-A copy must be turned in to the tournament Director prior to arriving to the tournament.
+A copy must be turned in to the Tournament Director 30 days prior to arriving to the tournament.
 USA Hockey rules will govern all tournament play.

 No minimum squad requirement.
 Maximum squad is 20.
-In order to be eligible for a playoff game, a player must have signed in and participated in at least one preliminary game.
+In order to be eligible for a playoff game, a player must have participated in at least one preliminary game.

 Only players, coaches and tournament officials recognized by the tournament committee, will be allowed on or near the player’s benches.